rphair/ouroboros-leios/docs/cip/README.md

 > [!WARNING]
 >
 > - [ ] Could the following bulleted list be better formatted as a table?
+# I would also think about some of the stylised formats here (Mermaid is now supported not only on GitHub but on cips.cardano.org): https://gist.github.com/ChristopherA/bffddfdf7b1502215e44cec9fb766dfd

 - Sortition
     - *Input blocks:* 230 µs